netket/netket-website/_docs/machines/feedforward.md

 \boldsymbol{\sigma} = \boldsymbol{v}_{0} \rightarrow \boldsymbol{v}_{1} \rightarrow \dots \rightarrow v_{n} = \Psi(\boldsymbol{\sigma})
 $$

-There are other variations regarding the transformation applied at each layer but the basic idea remains the same, for instance convolutional layers where there is some element of parameter sharing among the elements of the weight matrix $$ \boldsymbol{W}_{n}.
+There are other variations regarding the transformation applied at each layer but the basic idea remains the same, for instance convolutional layers where there is some element of parameter sharing among the elements of the weight matrix $$ \boldsymbol{W}_{n} $$.
 However, at the moment the only available layer is the fully connected one.

 <h2 class="bg-primary">FFNN</h2>
 To use the feedforward neural network (FFNN) one must specify a list of layers one wants to use.